 \section{Abstract}

-Many neural network architectures have been shown to be Turing Complete, and can thus implement arbitrary algorithms.
+Many neural network architectures are known to be Turing Complete, and can thus, in principle implement arbitrary algorithms.
 However, Transformers are unique in that they can implement gradient-based learning algorithms \emph{under simple parameter configurations}.
-A line of recent work shows that linear Transformers naturally learn to implement gradient descent (GD) when trained on a linear regression in-context learning task.
-But the linearity assumption (either in the Transformer architecture or in the learning task) is far from realistic settings where non-linear activations crucially enable Transformers to learn complicated non-linear functions.
-In this paper, we provide theoretical and empirical evidence that non-linear Transformers can, and \emph{in fact do}, learn to implement learning algorithms to learn non-linear functions in context.
-Our results apply to a broad class of combinations of non-linear architectures, and non-linear in-context learning tasks.
-Interestingly, we show that the optimal choice of non-linear activation depends in a natural way on the non-linearity of the learning task.
+This paper provides theoretical and empirical evidence that (non-linear) Transformers naturally learn to implement gradient descent \emph{in function space}, which in turn enable them to learn non-linear functions in context.
+Our results apply to a broad class of combinations of non-linear architectures and non-linear in-context learning tasks.
+Additionally, we show that the optimal choice of non-linear activation depends in a natural way on the class of functions that need to be learned.